 The Best Box Grater

-Topping our list at number one is the stainless-steel box grater from Spring Chef.
+Topping our list at number one is the stainless-steel grater from Spring Chef.
 Created with super-sharp teeth, you’ll breeze through your meal prep with this large hand grater.
-The extra-large handle helps you to keep better grip, while the curvature will ensure your palm doesn’t become sore on those days when you’ve got plenty of mouths to feed.
+The extra-large handle helps you to keep a better grip, while the curvature will ensure your palm doesn’t become sore on those days when you’ve got plenty of mouths to feed.

-The large surface area helps to cut down prep time and the overall curvature of the box grater helps to keep your equipment firmly in place during use.
+The large surface area helps to cut down prep time and the overall curvature of the grater helps to keep your equipment firmly in place during use.
 If you’ve got something particularly tough to get through, however, you’ll appreciate the rubber base, which stops your grater from jumping around as you go.
-Consistently rated at 5 stars, we agree that this is the best box grater on the market, thanks to its great price, handy features and ability to do a great job, with very little effort on your part.
+Consistently rated at 5 stars, we agree that this is the best grater on the market, thanks to its great price, handy features and ability to do a great job, with very little effort on your part.

 The large plastic handle on this boxed grater, along with the rubber base, make this option from Cuisinart a great choice for those who can struggle with their grip.
 The expanding design of the handle has been created to ensure a sturdy base, which is ideal if you’re dealing with tough ingredients, or simply find yourself shifting from side-to-side with other graters.

 Being dishwasher-safe, this is a fantastic option for those who know they’ll be using their grater frequently, and need to get it back in business, as quickly as possible.
 Customers have noticed how easy this is to clean and praise how well-made this grater truly is.

 - Weight8 ounces

 Our only option with 6-sides, all designed with a distinct purpose in mind, this is the best boxed grater for those looking to get a little more professional with their cooking.
 The high-quality stainless steel is surprisingly easy to clean and the range of options available on this hexagonal grater allows for the availability of choice in texture and taste of ingredients.